AlexandruCiobanu/copy-node-modules/README.md

 * `dest_dir`: destination directory to copy modules, the modules will copy to `dstDir/node_modules` directory.
 * `--dev`: also copy modules listed in `devDependencies` field.
 * `-v|--verbose`: verbose mode.
+* `--include <packages>`: only copies the packages specified as a comma separated list.
+Applied for both dependencies and devDependencies

 ## License
 MIT